 The creative rationale for this design, is that the handshake is part of the letter C, leading to partnership, agreement and unity.
 The idea is positive and fits with the script lettering of the word “creative”.
 The word “contracts” is formalised by it’s uppercase text and firm lettering.
 This is a blend of creative and formal (legal).
 The colours used are playful (yellow & blue = comic/creative) and formal (blue = legal/finance/business)

 The creative rationale for this design is fabulously bold and minimal.
 A small icon is a handshake.
 The colour is bold and bright.
 The name does the talking, the icon (logomark) does the explaining.

-mondayfriday offers business growth services with Dominique Nelson-Esch, where she explores how to bring out the best version of your business.
-Find out more, or speak to her over email about any rebrand questions you have for your business.
+mondayfriday offers business growth services, where I explore how to bring out the best version of your business.
+Find out more, or speak to me over email about any rebrand questions you have for your business.